1. Home

 In the cloud context, we talk about vertical scalability when it comes to adding or removing individual elements of hardware resources, i.e., CPU, GPU, RAM, storage, and network bandwidth, in addition to a number of options that are part of the specificity of the individual offering on the market.

-Compared to horizontal scalability, defining individual resources presents an at least theoretically simpler approach than configuring entire virtual machines, as it essentially results in a simple remote control interface that allows operators to manage the resources needed for optimal application execution, without having to worry about everything else.
+Compared with horizontal scalability, defining individual resources presents an at least theoretically simpler approach than configuring entire virtual machines, as it essentially results in a simple remote control interface that allows operators to manage the resources needed for optimal application execution without having to worry about everything else.

 Leading hyperscalers have over time progressively improved the vertical scalability of their services, which now occurs with near real-time operation.